-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the informationrequired by the Companies Act 2013 as amended ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2019 and its profitincluding other comprehensive income its cash flows and the changes in equity and for theyear ended on that date.
+2. In our opinion and to the best of our information and according tothe explanations given to us the aforesaid financial statements give the informationrequired by the Companies Act 2013 as amended ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with Companies (Indian Accounting Standards)Rules 2015 as amended and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2021 and its profitincluding other comprehensive income its cash flows and the changes in equity and for theyear ended on that date.

 Basis for Opinion

-4. We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.
+4. We believe that the audit evidence we have obtained is sufficientand appropriate to provide a basis for our audit opinion on the financial statements.

 Key Audit Matters

 5. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the financial statements for thefinancial year ended on 31st March 2021.
 These matters were addressed in thecontext of our audit of the financial statements as a whole and in forming our opinionthereon and we do not provide a separate opinion on these matters.
 For each matter belowour description of how our audit addressed the matter is provided in that context.

 We have determined the matters described below to be the key auditmatters to be communicated in our report.

 |Key Audit Matter ||How our audit addressed the key audit matter |

 |Revenue of the Company consists primarily of sale of products and is recognized when control of products being sold is transferred to customer and there is no unfulfilled obligation. ||Our audit procedures included and were not limited to the following - |